 More often than not I will leave my clients with ‘homework’ to complete.
+I want to empower owners to work with me to help their horses.
 Physiotherapy is a two way street, I can help with the short term changes, but in order to achieve the long term changes. . .well that’s all on you.

-Following on from your appointment you will receive a detailed report on the assessment and treatment. you will be given full email support and where applicable a detailed rehabilitation calendar to abide by.
+Following on from your appointment you will receive a detailed report on the assessment and treatment of your horse and I provide full email support for any ongoing questions or concerns that you may have.

 So I hope that helps you to understand what to expect from your appointment.